futel/asteriskserver/asteriskserver/README.md

-## Deploy an asterisk server to Digital Ocean
+# Deploy an asterisk server to Digital Ocean

-Steps:
+## Meta-requirements

+The setup of README-aws and README-twilio should be completed.
+These should only have to be done once.

+## Steps

 - Test, validate, etc.
 - Create stage droplet with domain name
 - Test